-In accordance with cyber.gov.au guidance, we have assumed a 'defence in depth' posture and are working towards full compliance with the Essential Eight measures.
-As such we perform prompt patching of internet-facing software, operating systems and devices.
-We strictly restrict administrative privileges based on user duties.
+In accordance with cyber.gov guidance prompt patching of internet-facing software, operating systems and devices is performed, and administrative privileges based on user duties are strictly restricted.
 Backup practices are comprehensive and follow the '3-2-1' strategy.
-Event logging facility has been centralised, and log retention increased.
+Event logging facility has been centralised.
 All e-mail and web traffic is filtered.
 Client computers are denied direct internet connectivity.
 Mobile device management is employed.
 Multiple antimalware platforms are run across all server and client computers.
-There are established processes for secure provision and removal of staff and contractor access, and we are subscribed to security advisory services.
-We have applied DMARC to our mail gateway, implemented an enterprise password management platform, established a cloud-based operations and recovery environment, and improved network segmentation.
+There are established processes for secure provision and removal of staff and contractor access, and are subscribed to security advisory services.

-Improvements in progress include:
+Improvement in progress include: